maybebyte/anthesis/os.md

   it uses the answers to a quiz to recommend Linux distributions, except I'd say the target audience is more technically inclined.
-- [Distrowatch](https://distrowatch.com/) presents a more visually busy and dense website, to say the least, but it's a decent tool to search operating systems by category, discover new ones, or read a little about what's happening in the Linux world.
+- [Distrowatch](https://distrowatch.com/) presents a more visually busy and dense website, to say the least.
+But it's a decent tool to search operating systems by category, discover new ones, or read a little about what's happening in the Linux world.
 Note the way they measure
   popularity: the numbers by each distribution reflect how many times